t-silvers/casskit/README.rst

      - Python
      - Yes
      - Janggu is a python package that facilitates deep learning in the context of genomics
+   * - `BioSimulators`_
+     - Python, SBML
+     - Yes
+     - central registry of simulation engines and services for recommending specific tools. see also `Benchmark-Models-PEtab`_

 .. list-table:: Multi-omic data integration